If you don’t live in a hot climate or visit the beach on the regular, you might not place maternity swimwear high on

-Maternity swimsuits come in all different types and styles, just like regular swimwear.
+Maternity bathing suits come in all different types and styles, just like regular swimwear.
 Popular styles are:

 - One Piece: This is the standard swimsuit, but with more fabric in the front to accommodate a swollen belly.

 - Over-the-Belly: For moms who want to flaunt their baby bump, the high-waisted swimsuit is back in style and is totally being manufactured to fit over a baby bump.
 This is a two-piece suit that has a bikini top but a full-coverage bottom.

 - Maternity Tankini: The maternity tankini has a full-coverage top but bikini bottom.
 This style offers the convenience of a two-piece (hello, bathroom breaks!) with the coverage of a one-piece.
 They also tend to be less tight across the belly.

-- Bikini: This is the style for the mom who’s rocking pregnancy.
-Showing off her full baby bump and breasts, this is an option for the confident mom — and also the one who wants as little fabric touching her middle as possible.
+- Bikini: This is the style for the mom who wants to show off her full baby bump and breasts, this is an option for the confident mom — and also the one who wants as little fabric touching her middle as possible.

-When buying maternity swimwear, look for the following:
+When buying the best maternity swimwear, look for the following:

 - Style: Mama, this is YOUR time.
 Don’t worry about what other people think you should wear — you wear what makes you feel comfortable.
 And if that’s a full-coverage, high-necked one-piece, rock it.
 And if it’s a string bikini, do the same.

 - Leg Opening: If you’re short or self-conscious about your thighs, choose a high-legged opening to elongate them.
 If modesty and full bum coverage is your primary concern, choose one with a lower leg opening.

 - Room to Grow: We know that this is a maternity swimsuit so its lifespan is limited, but you don’t want to have to buy a new one every two months.
 Buy maternity swimwear that can accommodate your growing belly, expanding breasts, and widening hips throughout your pregnancy.